 By leveraging RTLS data and looking at trends, more effective care templates can be designed.
 Patient waiting and cycle time can be reduced – and yet physicians and nurses can spend more time with their patients and have even more time available to complete documentation.
 Patient satisfaction can be improved, as physicians and nurses can have more engaging conversations and patients feel like they are truly being heard.

 Have you considered RTLS in your practice?
 What other innovative tools are you using to improve patient interactions?
-I’d love to hear your thoughts.
+We would love to hear your thoughts.